PGDAC-Feb2020/linkedin-team-13/README.md

 -Linkedin where people can find jobs or connect with people.

--This webiste is basically for anyone who is looking to navigate their professional life.
+-This website is basically for anyone who is looking to navigate their professional life.